Marvin Kaplan

-Marvin Wilbur Kaplan (January 24, 1927 – August 25, 2016) was an American actor, playwright and screenwriter.
-Best known as Henry Beesmeyer in Alice (1978–1985).
+Marvin Wilbur Kaplan (January 24, 1927 – August 25, 2016) was an American actor, playwright and screenwriter who was best known as Henry Beesmeyer in Alice (1978–1985).

 Early years

-Kaplan was born on January 24, 1927, in Brooklyn, New York, the son of Dr. I.E. Kaplan and his wife.
+Kaplan was born on January 24, 1927, in Brooklyn, New York, the son of Dr. I. E. Kaplan and his wife.
 He attended Public School 16, and Junior High School 50 and graduated from Eastern District High School in 1943.
 He graduated from Brooklyn College with a bachelor's degree in English in 1947 and later took classes in theater at the University of Southern California.

 Television

-Kaplan is probably best known for his recurring role on the sitcom Alice where he portrayed a phone lineman named Henry Beesmeyer who frequented Mel's diner.
+Kaplan is probably best known for his recurring role on the sitcom Alice where he portrayed a telephone lineman named Henry Beesmeyer who frequented Mel's diner.
 He was with the cast from 1977 until the series ended in 1985.

 In addition, the actor was the voice of Choo-Choo on the cartoon series Top Cat (1961–62).